oussamamellakh/Email-Phishing-Detection-Tool/README.md

 Recommendation:
 This email shows strong indicators of a phishing attempt.
 Do not click any links or open attachments.
 ```

-## How the Tool Works 📜
-#### 1. SPF, DKIM, DMARC Verification:
-The script checks the Authentication-Results header for SPF, DKIM, and DMARC results.
-If any of these fail, the risk score increases.
-#### 2. Sender Domain Mismatch:
-The script compares the domain in the From header and the Return-Path header.
-A mismatch increases the risk score.
-#### 3. Suspicious Routing:
-The tool checks the "Received" headers for suspicious routing behavior, such as unverified servers or unexpected hops.
-#### 4. Phishing Keywords:
-The subject line is checked for common phishing-related terms (e.g., "urgent", "suspend", "login", etc.).
-#### 5. Suspicious Links:
-The script analyzes URLs in the email body.
-It checks for:
-- URL shorteners (e.g., bit.ly, goo.gl)
-- IP addresses instead of domain names
-- Deceptive domains (e.g., "paypa1.com" instead of "paypal.com")
-#### 6. Risk Score Calculation:
-Each indicator is assigned a risk score.
-If the total risk score exceeds predefined thresholds, the email is flagged as "HIGH", "MEDIUM", or "LOW" risk.

 ## Customization 📘
 You can customize the tool to better suit your needs by modifying: